-Find Seattle-Tacoma metro area Memorial Day Weekend parades, ceremonies, sales, and discount deals in our event calendar below.
+Find these Memorial Day holiday discounts and deals, along with Seattle-Tacoma metro area parades, ceremonies, and events in our calendar below.

 About Memorial Day